 Step 4: Sit for the NCLEX exam

 Where passing the TEAS exam gives you the green light to enroll in nursing school, passing the NCLEX exam qualifies you to start actually practicing as a nurse.
 It is basically a post-graduation final exam.
 Your experience in school will prepare you to pass this test, but you may want to take some extra time to study up once you graduate.

 Taking the NCLEX exam may seem like a long time away at the moment, but knowing what lies ahead will help keep you focused while completing your nursing program.
 Remember, all of that studying and training means nothing until you pass the exam.

 Tip: Learn from experience—our article “Nurses Share 8 NCLEX Tips that Helped Them Excel on Exam Day” will help you prepare for this crucial test.

 Step 5: Find a job

-Ready to get started?
+Ready to get started in nursing?

 So there you have it—how to become an LPN in five steps!
 Now that you have a game plan, are you ready to execute it?
 Taking the first step now means you could be stepping into a rock-solid and rewarding healthcare career sooner than you might think.